google/mundane/CONTRIBUTING.md

 git push origin HEAD:refs/for/master
 ```

-Alternatively, to configure the repository so that all pushes go to this target:
+Alternatively, to configure the repository so that all pushes go to this target
+(`git push` on its becomes equivalent to the above):

 ```
 git config remote.origin.push HEAD:refs/for/master
 ```

-The output will then give you a link to the change.
-Add `joshlf@google.com` as a
+The output of `git push` will then give you a link to the change.
+Add
-reviewer.
+`joshlf@google.com` as a reviewer.

 Pushing a commit with the same Change-Id as an existing change will upload a new
 version of it.
 (Use the `git rebase` or `git commit --amend` commands.)